DhruvTrehan/Data-Structure-and-algorithm/README.md

  4. Linked List follows sequential pattern, while reffering to any node.
 So, that could be a overhead for quick sort.
 Merge sort access the data sequentially.

+ <h2> Circular Linked List </h2>

+ When the tail node points to the head node instead of pointing to the NULL Pointer; then that linked list is called as Circular Linked List.

+ Some of the Applications of the Circular Linked List are:

+ 1. In many C.P.U Algorithm, you need Circular Linked List to perform a given operation multiple times

+ 2. In the implementation of forming different types of Queue

+ 3. In the implementation of the advanced algorithm such as Fibonacci Heap